By: Chris ⎜ Last updated

 Blackout and ventilation don't coexist

-This is the part nobody warns you about.
-Average summer temperatures in Lofoten sit around 13°C to 15°C, which sounds mild until you account for the fact that the sun never stops heating the building.
-On a warm spell, which can push above 20°C, there's no overnight cooling cycle.
-Twenty-four hours of continuous solar radiation means the inside of a timber cabin keeps getting warmer, with no cool night to reset.
+The average summer temperatures in Lofoten are around 13°C to 15°C, which sounds mild until you account for the fact that the sun never stops heating the building.
+During a warm spell, which can push above 20°C, there's no natural overnight cooling.
+Twenty-four hours of continuous solar radiation means the inside of a timber cabin keeps getting warmer.

-Close the window to seal the light out, and the trapped daytime heat plus the heat from the people sleeping in it turns a small timber cabin uncomfortably warm within an hour or two.
+Close the window to seal the light out, and the trapped daytime heat plus the heat from the people sleeping in it turns a small timber cabin uncomfortably warm.

 You can have a sealed dark room or a cool ventilated bright one.
-Even at the properties listed above, expect to make this trade nightly during a warm spell.
+Even at the properties listed above, expect to make this trade off nightly.
 The shutters at Trevarefabrikken block the cross-breeze when closed, though the concrete walls moderate the heat better than timber does.
-The Thon Hotel Svolvær is the only property on this list where mechanical ventilation makes the choice unnecessary.
+The Thon Hotel Svolvær is the only property on this list where mechanical ventilation means you don´t have to make the choice.

 What to bring

-A proper sleep mask helps but won't fully solve it on its own.
+A proper sleep mask helps but won't fully solve the issue on its own.
 Go for a deeply contoured mask with memory foam eye cavities rather than a flat airline-style one.
-The difference is significant.